Helpful Teaching Tools!

 Our daily poem delivery is just $5.99 a year.
 Includes themed material—useful in building unit studies, syllabi, library activities, or a focus for your writing group.
 (Recent themes include: Haiku, Rain Poems, Dragons and Creatures, Mirror Mirror, Rock ‘n Roll, Pantoums)

 Teachers absolutely love these books, and they’re saying so!
-Contact us if you need to place bulk orders.

 How to Read a Poem (Based on the Billy Collins poem “Introduction to Poetry”), by NEA fellow and published poet Tania Runyan.